idena-network/idena-docs/docs/iip/iip-13.md

 ## Specification

-The validation rewards of identities that have reported flips during validation ceremonies will be sent to the [zero wallet](https://scan.idena.io/address/0x0000000000000000000000000000000000000000) instead of being redistributed to the rest of the ceremony participants.
+The validation rewards of identities that have had at least one of their flips reported during validation ceremonies will be sent to the [zero wallet](https://scan.idena.io/address/0x0000000000000000000000000000000000000000) instead of being redistributed to the rest of the ceremony participants.

 ## Rationale